microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     Signature.InkPresenter.InputDeviceTypes = CoreInputDeviceTypes.Mouse | CoreInputDeviceTypes.Pen;
     ```

     **InkPresenter** is an object exposed by the **InkCanvas** control which we can use to customize the default inking experience.
 Thanks to the **InputDeviceTypes** we can change which inking devices are supported.
-Thanks to the values offered by the **CoreInputDeviceTypes** enumerator, we enable pen and mouse.
+By using the values offered by the **CoreInputDeviceTypes** enumerator, we enable pen and mouse.

 14. Now let's test the application again.
 Press F5 to start the debugging, then choose one of the employees followed by one of the expenses.
 15. Try now to draw something in the signature space with the mouse.
 This time, you'll see the ink appearing on the screen.